 Applying to the Board of Examiners

-The deadline to serve on the 2017 Board of Examiners has passed.
+The deadline to serve on the 2017 Board of Examiners has passed, but if you fill out our interest form, we'll get in touch when applications are available.
 We typically post applications in January and accept submissions until April.
 We hope you'll consider applying in 2018.
 New examiners (those who have not served on the TNCPE Board of Examiners in two or more years) must also provide a recommendation.

 For a deep dive into the examiner experience, please read through the 2017 Examiner General Information packet.
 This information will be updated for the 2018 Board, but this year's packet offers insight for prospective examiners, including details about the examiner timeline, our expectations, our code of ethics, and procedures.